DarthPedro/OnePlat.DiceNotation/README.md

 # OnePlat.DiceNotation
 DiceNotation library written in .NET Standard to provide dice notation parsing, evaluation, and rolling.
-This library is built on .NET Standard 1.4, so you can incorporate it into any of your .NET projects: UWP, WPF, Xamarin, Xamarin.Forms, .NET 4.6.2, and .NET Core 1.1.
-Note: we will upgrade to .NET Standard 2.0 as soon as it releases with Visual Studio and UWP, Xamarin, and .NET Core 2.0 all support using them.
+This library is built on .NET Standard 2.0, so you can incorporate it into any of your .NET projects: UWP, WPF, Xamarin, Xamarin.Forms, .NET 4.6.2, and .NET Core 2.0.

 Dice notation (also known as dice algebra, common dice notation, RPG dice notation, and several other titles) is a system to represent different combinations of dice in role-playing games using simple algebra-like notation such as 2d6+12.